stela2502/Singularity_Tutorial/docs/index.md

 3. **Interactive Software**
    If you primarily use interactive sessions based on R or Python, I recommend installing JupyterLab.
 This provides numerous possibilities for interacting with your software like Terminal access, console access to R and Python, and also Jupter notebooks for R and Python.

-I recommand to create a script that handles the apptainer loading (incluiding all binds and other options) and make that script available as a command if you load the Lua module.
-We will not cover this version hgere, but you can look into my [Rustody_image github Repo](https://github.com/stela2502/Rustody_image) if you are interested.

 ## Minimal Configuration